JStans12/professional_skills/module_two/finding_opportunities.md

 Looking for jobs on sites like monster.com, Indeed, and other career listing sites can be discouraging and ineffective.
 Let’s talk about how to find a job without relying on your resume or job postings.

-- Check out the [Finding New Opportunities's](https://github.com/turingschool/professional_skills/blob/master/files/finding-opportunities.pdf) and [Cold Outreach](https://github.com/turingschool/professional_skills/blob/master/files/Cold Outreach.pdf)slide deck for more research support.
+- Check out the [Finding New Opportunities's](https://github.com/turingschool/professional_skills/blob/master/files/finding-opportunities.pdf) and [Cold Outreach](https://github.com/turingschool/professional_skills/blob/master/files/Cold%20Outreach.pdf) slide deck for more research support.

 ## Objectives